 Successful revolutions ALWAYS require a real army.

 There are two ways for this to happen.
 (1) The typical South American or African revolution is performed by the country's own army, toppling a corrupt dictator.
 (2) Most other revolutions are aided by FOREIGN armies.
 Our revolution had financial and military assistance from France (still ruled by monarchs then) and Germany.
 The French revolution had support from USA and Germany.
 The Russian Revolution was run by Germany and UK.
-The Cuban revolution was aided by Russia.
+The Cuban revolution was started by CIA.

 One brave man can do NOTHING about tyranny.
 Even a large portion of the population can do NOTHING unless they can command a set of weapons, and a trained army, which is SUPERIOR to the existing force.